isontheline/pro.webssh.net/src/docs/documentation/pricing.md

     :arrow_right: By purchasing the full version of WebSSH you can add as many SSH / SFTP / TUNNEL connections as you want.

+    :moneybag: Get your money's worth : Unlike competitors, WebSSH isn't a subscription model app.
+You buy it for lifetime.
+No hidden costs.

 ## PRO and FREE features matrix
 | | **PRO** | FREE |
 | --- | --- | --- |